Construction Administration

 - Document Reproductions

-Rand Soellner Architect recommends that you always have your home architect involved in the construction administration process of your home.
+Our firm recommends that you always have your architect involved in the construction administration process of your house.
 Going into construction without your architect is like having an operation without your surgeon.
-The value of Good Design will pay you back many fold when you have your home appraised and sold.
+The value of Good Design will typically pay you back when you have your residence appraised and sold, depending on market conditions.
 Similarly, Good Construction helps you to insure that the quality you thought you were getting during the design process is what you receive during the actual building of the project.

 Several examples of some possible construction administration activities follow below (Not meant to be all-inclusive):